PL-V/plv/_posts/2022-04-02-Emotet-unpacking.md

 ![XDBG4](https://pl-v.github.io/plv/assets/Emotet-part1/Xdbg/6.PNG){: width="700" height="300" }

-After executing `sub_10022C40` function we can finally see our unpacked malware, dump it and save it somewhere in ur machine.
+After executing `sub_10022C40` function we can finally see our unpacked malware, dump it and save it somewhere in your machine.

 ![XDBG4](https://pl-v.github.io/plv/assets/Emotet-part1/Xdbg/7.PNG){: width="700" height="300" }